exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 ###  Pre-Requisites for Using IMPORT

-If you plan to use `IMPORT`, bare in mind that remote data source must **offer a JDBC driver** (always the case if you write a dialect for the JDBC adapter instead of an adapter from scratch).
+If you plan to use `IMPORT`, bear in mind that remote data source must **offer a JDBC driver** (always the case if you write a dialect for the JDBC adapter instead of an adapter from scratch).

 ### Overloading Rewriting

-The `AbstractSqlDialect` has a base implementation for query rewriting that should work with most databases that support JDBC.
+The `AbstractSqlDialect` has a base implementation for the query rewriting that should work with most databases that support JDBC.
 Sometimes you need more though and in that case you have different mechanisms for doing that.

 #### Variant a) Implementing Your own QueryRewriter